2014 Sounds Like Home: A Night of Music From the Cumberlands

 Dale Ann Bradley and Steve Gulley

-Dale Ann Bradley and Steve Gulley are two names that have been synonymous with each other for some time now.
-As well as achieving major success with their separate musical entities, they have performed on shows, recorded projects and long stints on Kentucky's nationally acclaimed Renfro Valley Barn Dance.
-These artists also preformed on the Sunday Morning Gathering for many years.
-They are now collaborating in duet style as well as with a highly acclaimed touring band.
-There is a rich musical, cultural and spiritual connection between these artists that is unmistakable in their performance.
+Dale Ann Bradley and Steve Gulley have been musically intertwined for two decades.
+As well as achieving major success with their separate musical endeavors, they have performed on hundreds of shows, recorded numerous projects, and served long stints together on Kentucky's nationally acclaimed Renfro Valley Barn Dance.
+Beginning in 2012, they began a formal duet collaboration when Steve joined Dale Ann’s highly acclaimed touring band.

 The Pinnacle Mountain Boys

-Though the original Pinnacle Mountain Boys disbanded thirty-five years ago, the band’s great vocals, strong songwriting, and instrumental prowess built a reputation that never faded in East Tennessee.
-Individual band members’ talents have been appreciated regionally and nationally for over fifty years, and the band is remembered as one of the finest bluegrass ensembles connected to East Tennessee.
-Starting with Buster Turner’s collaborations with young Frank Wakefield in the 1950s, through the bristling banjo work of Loren Rogers in the early 1960s, the PMBs super group of mid-1960s, the superlative vocal duet of Don Gulley and Turner, and the instrumental skill of Charlie Collins on fiddle, Larry McNeely on banjo, and Allen Collins on bass– these musicians still claim the attention of aficionados of traditional bluegrass, newgrass, hillbilly bop, bluegrass gospel, and bluegrass-country crossover.
-After the dissolution of the original group in the late 1960s, former members of the group went on to influence the founding of other legendary groups, including the Pinnacle Boys, the Knoxville Bluegrass Band, and the Pick ‘n’ Grin Bluegrass Band.
+Though the original Pinnacle Mountain Boys separated in the late 1960s, the band’s spotless vocals, distinctive songwriting, and instrumental innovation sustain a reputation that has never faded in East Tennessee.
+Individual band members’ talents have been recognized regionally and nationally for over fifty years, and the band is recalled as one of the finest bluegrass ensembles ever formed and active in East Tennessee.
+Starting with Buster Turner’s collaborations with young Frank Wakefield in the 1950s, through the unmatched, new-fashioned banjo work of Lorne Rogers in the early 1960s, the mid-1960s super group lineup featuring the polished, youthful vocal duet of Don Gulley and Turner, and the solid instrumental skill of steady Charlie Collins on fiddle, precocious, magnificent Larry McNeely on banjo, and sturdy Allen Collins on bass– these musicians still claim the attention of aficionados of traditional bluegrass, newgrass, hillbilly bop, bluegrass gospel, and bluegrass-country crossover.
+At the height of the group’s success, they appeared on the stage of the Grand Ole Opry at the Ryman Auditorium as regional winners of a Pet Milk Song Contest, performing the Lorne Rogers’ tune “Cheater of the Year.”
+Radio stints on WNTT in Tazewell and WIVK in Knoxville followed and extended the band’s regional reputation.
+After the dissolution of the original group in the late 1960s, former members helped influence the founding of other legendary groups, including the Pinnacle Boys, the Knoxville Bluegrass Band, and the Pick ‘n’ Grin Bluegrass Band.
 The impact of the Pinnacle Mountain Boys continues to ripple through the regional bluegrass scene.
-Since 2008, members of the legendary group have reunited each year at Cove Lake State Park to celebrate a rich legacy of bluegrass music in the Cumberland Mountain region.
+Since 2008, members of the legendary group have reunited each year at Cove Lake State Park to celebrate a rich legacy of bluegrass music in the Cumberland Mountains.

-The smooth perfection of Don Gulley’s vocals gave the Pinnacle Mountain Boys a crossover repertoire and appeal to country music fans.
-Gulley met and joined the original Pinnacle Mountain Boys in the late 1950s at a Tazwell radio broadcast called the Tobacco Hour.
+The smooth perfection of Don Gulley’s vocals provided the Pinnacle Mountain Boys a crossover repertoire and appeal to country music fans.
+Gulley met and joined the original Pinnacle Mountain Boys in the late 1950s at a Tazewell radio broadcast called the Tobacco Hour.
 Don became a DJ and program director when WNTT opened in 1960, a position he managed for 34 years.
 Don and son, Steve, began performing on the historic Renfro Valley shows in the early 1980s, and, in 1989, he became a regular member of the cast.
-Don currently performs four weekly shows at Renfro Valley, including their live Sunday morning show, one of the most long-lived radio program in America.
-Last year Renfro Valley released a CD featuring Don’s music, and he has several earlier recording projects, from 45s to CDs, including another recent release Pam Perry (of Wild Rose) and Steve Gulley.
-Don’s son, Steve, is well known to bluegrass fans as a superb vocalist with Doyle Lawson and Quicksilver and the award-winning groups, Mountain Heart and Grasstowne.
+Don finally retired from Renfro Valley in 2012, and currently performs as part of the monthly Cumberland Mountain Music Show in Cumberland Gap, Tennessee.
+He has also participated in dozens of recording projects over the decades, from 45s to LPs to CDs, including his son Steve’s latest project “Family, Friends and Fellowship” on the Rural Rhythm label.

-In the late 1950s Allen Collins found Buster Turner, Don Gully and Loren Rogers in need of a bass player at a WNOX radio broadcast.
-He joined the group that night, and continued until the band finally dissolved in the early 1970s.
-Collins, raised in Blaine, was already performing with some of Knoxville’s best musicians, including fiddler Jerry Moore who later performed with the Pinnacle Mountain Boys.
-In the late 1970s, Alan became a charter member of the Knoxville Grass, which also became a musical institution in the region.
-For the past twenty years Alan has performed with Jean Horner’s Fiddle Shop Band at festivals and performances throughout the region.
-His most enduring musical connection has been with his own family band -- The Collins Boys -- formed in the late 1970s, staffed with his three talented sons, and still picking.
+In the late 1950s Allen Collins found Buster Turner, Don Gully and Lorne Rogers in need of a bass player at a WNOX radio broadcast.
+He joined the group that night, and stayed with them until the band finally dissolved in the early 1970s.
+Collins, raised in Grainger County, was already performing with some of Knoxville’s best musicians, including fiddler Jerry Moore who also later briefly joined with the Pinnacle Mountain Boys.
+In the late 1970s, Allen became a charter member of the Knoxville Grass, which eventually grew to become a regional musical institution.
+For the past twenty years Allen has performed with Jean Horner’s Fiddle Shop Band and the Bluegrass Pilgrims at festivals and performances throughout the East Tennessee.
+His most enduring musical connection has been with his own family band -- The Collins Boys -- formed in the late 1970s, staffed with his three talented sons.

 Nephew of the late Buster Turner--founding member of the Pinnacle Mountain Boys--Bryan Turner joins the group on mandolin and tenor vocals, continuing his family's rich musical legacy.
-Turner brings years of bluegrass experience, after stints with Cumberland Gap Connection, and now as a bass player for Cody Shuler and Pine Mountain Railroad and the Dale Ann Bradley band.
-Turner is also co-owner and operator, along with Steve Gulley, of The Curve Studio, a professional recording facility in Cumberland Gap, TN.
+After stints with Cumberland Gap Connection, Bryan also serves now as the bass player for Cody Shuler and Pine Mountain Railroad and the Dale Ann Bradley band.
+He is also co-owner and operator, along with Steve Gulley, of The Curve Studio, a professional recording facility in Cumberland Gap, Tennessee.

-Fiddling great Byron Doss will also join the Pinnacle Mountain Boys in a rare concert appearance.
-Widely regarded as one of the best--if not the best--bluegrass fiddlers in East Tennessee, Doss has played with numerous bands and on many recordings since his start in the 1970s.
+Fiddling great Byron Doss comes to the Pinnacle Mountain Boys with a lifetime of musical training and exploration, and a fantastic reputation.
+Widely regarded as one of the best--if not the best--bluegrass fiddlers in East Tennessee, Byron has played with numerous bands and on many recordings since his start in the 1970s.
 Doss was a frequent collaborator with the nationally-known Pinnacle Boys, a group whose origins were in the original Pinnacle Mountain Boys.